scrudgey/DJ2020/attack_surface_notes.md

     Q: where is the hook / thrill / game in it?
     A: a door is not vulnerable to the few easy attacks you try: they're clever. but you're more clever.

 * hide tool from toolbar when in use
 * click down effect?
 * tool click sfx
 * tool over element clicky sound
-* click on empty to put tool away feedback when element is not vulnerable show serial numbers for different elements show vulnerabilities of different elements callout icons?
+* click on empty to put tool away
 * draw latch guard
+* deadbolt
 * redraw baseplate
+* randomizing door attack surface:
+    * latch vulnerable / not
+    * latch visible / not
+    * latch guard in place
+    * lockpick difficulty
+    * deadbolt present / not present
+    * deadbolt difficulty
+    * auto close / not
+* latch guard enable / disable
+* latch guard screws / noscrews
+* deadbolt
+* disable attack surface UI element when latch cover is removed / screw is removed

+configuration of keyid and vulnerabilities = a serial number? show serial numbers for different elements show vulnerabilities of different elements
+    callout icons?

 wirecutter
 magnetic probe
-deadbolt
 magnet / trip sensor disable
 REX sensor
 skeleton key

-randomizing door attack surface:
-    latch vulnerable / not
-    latch visible / not
-    latch guard in place

-    lockpick difficulty

-    deadbolt present / not present
-    deadbolt difficulty

 trip sensor

-    auto close / not

 electronic access:
     door open without badge -> alarm
     REX sensor

-configuration of keyid and vulnerabilities = a serial number?

-latch guard enable / disable
-latch guard screws / noscrews
-deadbolt

-disable attack surface UI element when latch cover is removed / screw is removed
+show tension wrench in keyway
+handle manipulating unlocked lock feedback when element is not vulnerable

+lockpick difficulty:
+    * random setbacks
+    * reset stages when lock loses focus / lockpick is changed number of stages, setbacks are controlled by lock difficulty